-We all know about the classic road trips like Route 66 and the Pacific Coast Highway, but America’s northern half gets neglected by most road trips — until now.
+We all know about the classic road trips like Route 66 and the Pacific Coast Highway, but the northern half of the U.S. gets neglected by most road trips — until now.
 US Route 20 (US-20) runs an astounding 3,365 miles from Newport, Oregon to Boston, Massachusetts making it the longest highway in the U.S. If you’re ready to take on a beast of a journey let’s gear up for the US-20 road trip.
 We’ve included several parks, sights, and landmarks to help you get the most out this mighty road trip.

 You can begin your journey at Oregon’s South Beach State Park on the Pacific Coast.
 South Beach offers a great starting point with plenty of camping including electrical hookups along scenic South Beach.
 The park features hot showers, restrooms, picnic areas, and an RV dump station.
 For fun, South Beach features miles of hiking and biking trails, playground, disc-golf, beachfront and on-the-water activities including guided kayak tours, and much more.
 Start your trip right on Oregon’s West Coast.